MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

     ![Screenshot of Company Portal app, "Remove this device?" confirmation, highlighting the "OK" option.](./media/remove-device-from-company-portal-2101-03.png)

 ## Disable Company Portal device management
-Another way to remove your device, is to disable the Company Portal app.
-When you're ready to enable the app again, you'll also need to re-enroll your device.
+Another way to remove your device from Intune is to disable the Company Portal app.
+After you disable the app, you can uninstall it.
+If you're planning to disable the app temporarily, be aware that you'll need to re-enroll your device when you're ready to use the app again.

 1. Sign in to Company Portal.
 2. Tap the main menu.

     ![Screenshot of Company Portal app, highlighting the menu button.](./media/remove-intune-company-portal-android-2101-01.png)